travis-ci/enterprise-installation/self-signed-ssl-cert.md

 Importing a certificate on Mac OS X can be a bit of a hassle.
 Here's how it works for me.

-* Klick on the SSL lock in the URL bar.
+* Click on the SSL lock in the URL bar.
 Then click "Certificate Information".
 * Drag and drop the certificate to your desktop.
 * Double click the certificate on your desktop, this will open a Mac OS X keychain dialog.
-* Klick "Add" to confirm you want to add it to your keychain.
+* Click "Add" to confirm you want to add it to your keychain.
 * In the next dialog click "Always trust".
 * It will ask you for your system password, enter it.